Teen-CS-Network/.github/PRIVACY_POLICY.md

 - Process and fulfill any community-related requests, like event registrations or feedback.
 - Monitor account usage to prevent violations of our policies.
 - Identify and authenticate you within the community.
-- Enable communication with other teenage programmers in the community.
+- Enable communication with other teens in the community.
 - Manage our relationship with you, including notifying you about changes to our terms or policies.
 - Conduct community research and produce statistical reports.
 - Answer your questions and provide support through our **Discord server**.